HashMatic/PDF-ChatBot/README.md

     - [LLM Models](https://www.geeksforgeeks.org/large-language-model-llm/)
     ''')
 ```
+ - st.set_page_config(page_title="PDF Chatbot", page_icon=":robot_face:"): Sets the title and favicon (icon displayed on browser tabs) of the web page.

-Within the Streamlit app, this section adds content to the sidebar.
+ - Within the Streamlit app, this section adds content to the sidebar.
 It displays the title "LLM Chatbot" and a brief description of the app along with links to the technologies used.

 ```python
 def main():